Alex-Linhares/FARGonautica/README.md

     fundamental for cognitive science as Newton’s laws are for physics.
 Bongard problems themselves are solved primarily as a consequence of following some fundamental principles of cognition."

-Dr. Foundalis is not sharing the code at this time, but his thesis is found in [the Software Folder](/Software).
+Dr. Foundalis is not sharing the code at this time, but his thesis is found in [the Literature Folder](/Literature).